Tab-separated values

-Tab-separated values (TSV) is a plain text data format for storing tabular data where the values of a record are separated by a tab character and each record is a line (i.e. newline separated).
+Tab-separated values (TSV) is a plain text data format for storing tabular data where the values of a record are separated by a tab character as the delimiter and each record is a line (i.e. newline is the delimiter).
 The TSV format is a form of delimiter-separated values (DSV) and is similar to the commonly-used comma-separated values (CSV) format.

 TSV is a relatively simple format and is widely supported for data exchange by software that generally deals with tabular data.
 For example, a TSV file might be used to transfer information from a database to a spreadsheet.

 Example

 The following are records of the Iris flower data set in TSV format.
 Since a tab is not a printable character (is invisible), an arrow (→) is used for demonstration here to denote a tab character.